|Mary Wollstonecraft about 1797 by John Opie.

 A small cottage industry sprang up denouncing Wollstonecraft.
 At worst she was denounced as a slut and whore.
 At best she was held up as an abject lesson of what can happen to young girls who aspire too much and are dissatisfied with their rigidly appointed roles in life.
 Poet Richard Polwhele unleashed a long and vicious verse attack on her called The Unsex’d Females, a Poem.
 Several women novelists, including at least one erstwhile friend, used her as models for tragic characters who come to no good end.
 Critics who had once hailed her work now reviled it while social and political reactionaries rejoiced at her downfall.

 Goodwin edited her remaining manuscripts and issued them, as well as comprehensive editions of her published work in an attempt to revive her reputation.
-While she continued to have some fans and supporters, to the general public she was a dead pariah.
+While she continued to have some fans and supporters, to the general public she remained a pariah.

 Through the 19th and into the 20th sordid life story dominated her memory.
 There were a few positives.
 New editions of her work continued to be re-published to a very select audience.
 At least one positive biography came out to counter those that demonized her.
 Poet Robert Browning composed a sympathetic verse, Wollstonecraft and Fuseli and his wife Elizabeth Barrett Browning referred to her admiringly.
 George Eliot was the first to link the lives and fates of Wollstonecraft and Margaret Fuller.